-Click my name to see other galleries
+Click my name or Galleries to see other subject matter.

 A little December color.
 Shots taken December 17th in northern Virginia.